hedi0/Attendance-App/README.md

 We welcome contributions to the Attendance-App!
 To ensure a smooth collaboration, please follow these guidelines:

-*   **Code Style:** Adhere to standJava codionventions (e.g., Google Javaat or Oracle Code Conventions).
+*   **Code Style:** ere to stdJava codtions.
+Googlevaat or OracloConventions).
 Maintain clear, cose, and wdocted c
 *   **